-A stepwise model to follow to ensure that testing and required response is being implemented in your organization is outlined below.
+A stepwise model to follow to ensure that employee health screening and required response is being implemented in your organization is outlined below.

 Step 1: Learn

-Keep your workforce safe by providing COVID-19 Clinical Testing to accurately identify sick employees and Antibody Testing to clear for work employees who have been previously exposed and may now be immune.
+Keep your workforce safe by providing workplace covid testing to accurately identify sick employees and Antibody Testing to clear for work employees who have been previously exposed and may now be immune.

 Step 2: Assess

 Continually monitor testing reports with HR to track close contacts of cases for potential risk of COVID-19 exposure.

 Ensure COVID-19 positive employees feel supported by telemedicine physician guidance and educational resources while they manage their health at home.

 Step 4: Act

 Understand which work areas or positions are developing positive cases, and then adjust workspaces or flows and increase cleaning protocols to reduce the risk of contact spread.